jsam/fuseline/docs/getting-started/docker.md

 * ``Dockerfile.worker`` – builds a worker image that connects to the broker.
 * ``docker-compose.yml`` – launches Postgres with the ``pgvector``
-  extension, the broker and a demo worker.
+  extension using the ``pgvector/pgvector:pg16`` image, the broker and a demo worker.

 From the ``docker`` directory run: